 It is possible to accelerate the prosecution of any patent application already, but if applicants will now be able to formally do so on the basis of results elsewhere, then it could eliminate a large chunk of the work which would otherwise be involved, in particular if an accepted European patent application can lead to prompt acceptance of equivalent applications in the US and China.

 A Patent Prosecution Highway has been in existence between the European patent office and the US patent office for some years, but its take-up has been very low.
 Hopefully, the addition of China, Japan and Korea into the mix will really encourage applicants to partake of the scheme, and either save money, or obtain greater geographic coverage for the same cost as before.

-To discuss patents and to gain a further understanding or seek advice, contact our Patent Attorneys for more information.
+To discuss patents and to gain a further understanding or seek advice, contact our patent attorneys in London for more information.